Where to Start?

 And with so much going in one place, I wasn't surprised to find that Circular Quay was c-r-o-w-d-e-d.
 People here, people there, moving in and out of shops and restaurants, queuing up for cruises, taking in the sights, and entering and exiting Circular Quay Station, which sat right above the docks.

 And so the madness began.
-There were about 10 things that I wanted to do in Sydney: visit Sydney Opera House, hop on the Big Bus Tour, explore the observation deck of a skyscraper, take a cruise, hit the beach, climb Sydney Harbour Bridge, hitch a ride on a helicopter over the city, take a hot air balloon over Hunter Valley, go whale watching, and learn more about the indigenous people of Australia.
+There were about 10 things that I wanted to do in Sydney: Visit Sydney Opera House, hop on the Big Bus Tour, explore the observation deck of a skyscraper, take a cruise, hit the beach, climb Sydney Harbour Bridge, hitch a ride on a helicopter over the city, take a hot air balloon over Hunter Valley, go whale watching, and learn more about the indigenous people of Australia.
 Let’s just say that you’ll have to keep reading to find out what I actually did.

 Big Bus Sydney

-I shelled out $100 AUD for a 48-hour pass on Sydney’s Big Bus Tour, and before I knew it, I was riding atop an open aired deck of a bus and passing through the downtown Sydney on the City Tour.
+I shelled out $100 AUD for a 48-hour pass on Sydney’s Big Bus Tour, and before I knew it, I was riding atop an open aired deck of a bus and passing through downtown Sydney on the City Tour.
 That's one off the checklist!

 I love Big Bus Tours.
 I try to take them anytime I travel.
-They’re just one of the best ways to get a thorough look at any travel destinations, and that’s exactly what I did as I rode around Sydney.
+They’re just one of the best ways to get a thorough look at any travel destination, and that’s exactly what I did as I rode around Sydney.

 Within 20 minutes I hopped off, stumbled through Hyde Park, and made my way to the next star attraction: Sydney Tower Eye.

 Sydney Eye Tower